prachiabhang/MSc-Bioinfo-Project-Report-2025/README.md

 # Genetic Differentiation and Phylogenetic Analysis of the Human OPN1SW Gene Across Arctic and Equatorial Populations

  **Under the guidance of Dr. Davide Pisani**
+ A big thanks to **Dr. Christopher Kay**.
+The following scripts were adapted and developed during the course of this MSc project, with his valuable inputs and support.

 This repository contains the scripts, analysis workflows, and figures associated with my MSc Bioinformatics dissertation at the University of Bristol (2025).